 While voice input is improving rapidly, typing offers precision and privacy that voice can't match in many situations.
 Rather than replacing typing, AI will likely transform it—making it faster, more intuitive, and less error-prone.
 The future probably includes multiple input methods working together, with AI helping you choose the most appropriate one for each situation.

-AI keyboards typically use 10-30% more battery than standard keyboards, depending on the features activated and whether processing happens on-device or in the cloud.
-Most modern AI keyboards include battery optimization settings that let you balance functionality against power consumption based on your needs.
+With advancements in 2026, AI keyboards now typically use only 5-15% more battery than standard keyboards, a significant improvement from earlier versions.
+Most modern AI keyboards include sophisticated battery optimization settings that let you balance functionality against power consumption.
+Many now use on-device neural processing units that are incredibly power-efficient.

 Yes!
 Many AI keyboards offer excellent support for language learners, including context-aware corrections, translation suggestions, and explanations of grammar rules.
 Some can even operate in a "learning mode" that provides more detailed feedback to help you improve your skills in a new language.